trendmicro/conformity-migration-tool/README.md

 - [X] Account Rule settings
   - **Limitation:** The API only allows writing a single note to the rule so the tool won't be able to preserve the history of notes.
 The tool will instead combine history of notes into a single note before writing it.
 - [X] Communication channel settings
+  - **Note**: The tool cannot migrate Jira, ServiceNow or ZenDesk communication settings, for these, it has to be migrated manually.
 - [X] Checks
   - **Limitation:** The API only allows writing a single note to the check so the tool won't be able to preserve the history of notes.
 In addition to that, API only allows a maximum of 200 characters of note.
 The tool will only get the most recent note and truncate it to 200 characters before writing it.
 - [X] Report Configs